you-zhou/notes/dev.md

 you use the brackets without assignment:
 `info['age']` will get 20

-2. Use the `.get` method to retrive a value for a key, which accepts an optional parameter
+2. Use the `.get` method to retrieve a value for a key, which accepts an optional parameter to return a **default** value if the key is not found.
+`infor.get('gender`
 ### loop
 #### for loops with an index
 Use the `in` statement in a `for` loop.